South Mountain Creamery is a magical place where cows roam free and the best ice cream you’ll ever eat is overflowing!

 The baby calves are just gorgeous with their big eyes, long eyelashes and soft fur.

-South Mountain Creamery has contests on their social media channels so that you can participate in the naming of the newborn calves.
+South Mountain Creamery has contests on their social media channels to name the newborn calves.

-The public is invited to come at this time and help to bottle feed the calves for free.
+The public can help bottle feed the calves for free.

 How cute is that!